Premature Withdrawal of FD

 Policies Sold

-When you request an early withdrawal, the institution recalculates your interest using a revised structure.
-The process typically involves the following:
+When you request an early withdrawal, the bank recalculates your interest using a revised structure.
+Here's how the process typically works:

-The FD interest rate is adjusted to match the rate for the completed tenure, which is usually lower than the rate offered for the originally selected longer duration.
+The FD interest rate is adjusted to match the rate applicable for the completed tenure, which is usually lower than the rate offered for the longer duration you originally selected.

 4. Final Payout:

-The payout includes the principal along with interest figured using the revised rate and tenure, producing a lower sum than the original maturity value.
+You receive the principal amount along with interest calculated at the revised rate and tenure, resulting in a lower payout than what you would have earned at maturity.

 Interest Recalculation Example